 How do I publish a serverless application to the AWS Serverless Application Repository?

-Who can use the applications I publish to the AWS Serverless Application Repository?
+Who can deploy the applications I publish to the AWS Serverless Application Repository?

 Can I charge a fee for serverless applications I publish?

 2. Publishers must have all licenses and necessary permissions or rights to submit their AWS Serverless Applications to the Repository.
-Publisher also must submit to the Repository, along with its AWS Serverless Application, the terms of the AWS Serverless Application’s license(s), including any open source license attribution requirements.
-Publisher is responsible for reviewing, evaluating, and testing any AWS Serverless Application before submitting it to the Repository.
+Publisher must submit to the Repository, along with its AWS Serverless Application, the terms of the AWS Serverless Application’s license(s), including any open source license attribution requirements.
+Publisher is responsible for reviewing, evaluating and testing any AWS Serverless Application before submitting it to the Repository.

-3. Publisher hereby grants AWS and its affiliates the rights to reproduce, distribute, display publicly or within specified AWS accounts (as applicable), perform, transmit, use and otherwise digitally make available (via all means of online and electronic distribution) the AWS Serverless Applications in the Repository.
+3. Publisher hereby grants AWS and its affiliates the rights to reproduce, distribute, display publicly or within specified AWS accounts (as applicable), perform, transmit, use and otherwise digitally make available (via all means of online and electronic distribution) its AWS Serverless Applications in the Repository.

 4. Publisher represents and warrants it has all rights to submit its AWS Serverless Application to the Repository, has all rights to allow downloading of its AWS Serverless Application from the Repository and has provided all required attributions.
-Publisher will not submit AWS Serverless Applications with malware, malicious, or other harmful content with the intent or purpose to harm others.
+Publisher will not submit AWS Serverless Applications with malware, malicious or other harmful content with the intent or purpose to harm others.
 AWS may remove and take down any AWS Serverless Application in the sole discretion of AWS for this or other reasons.

-6. Any AWS customer who creates a derivative work of any AWS Serverless Application is responsible itself for determining whether it has the appropriate rights under the AWS Serverless Application’s license(s) to do so and must comply with any attribution or other requirements.
+6. Any AWS customer who creates a derivative work of any AWS Serverless Application is responsible for determining whether it has the appropriate rights under the AWS Serverless Application’s license(s) to do so and must comply with any attribution or other requirements.

-7. Any AWS Serverless Application license or other agreement is solely between Publishers and AWS customers.
+7. Any Publisher’s AWS Serverless Application license or other agreement is solely between the Publisher and AWS customers.
 Neither AWS nor any of its affiliates are a party to that license or other agreement and none of them will have any liability or obligations under that license or other agreement.
 AWS is not responsible and has no liability for ensuring that Publishers or AWS customers comply with licensing (including attribution) or other requirements.